rafaelcostafrf/autonomous_quadrotor_environment/README.md

 	moves the environment foward one timestep, actuated by given action.

+	Action should be a 4 dimension numpy array: action = np.array([1, -1, 1, -1]) as an example.

 	returns:
 		if deep learning flag:
 			deep learning input, reward and done